MiskaWasTaken/MiskaBot-old-src/README.md

 # Miska Bot (Old SRC)
 ## This code has been depricated.
-And will probably not work, a rewrite has been created but it will stay private.
+And will probably not work, a rewrite has been created the link is below.
 Actual bot doesnt use this code btw.

 ## For the code the current bot is using visit:
 * [MiskaBotSRC](https://github.com/MiskaWasTaken/MiskaBot)